 Common Plantain (Plantago major)

 Common Plantain is a herbaceous plant with no stem, the vein-streaked leaves grow very close to ground level.
 From June to October, Plantago major produces green flowers that grow upwards, each flower produces a capsule that contains a tiny fruit.

 Hemostatic, scaring, diuretic, expectorant, anti-inflammatory, alkalizing, depurative, emollient.

 Plantago Major boasts a high content of vitamin A and C, their leaves are a natural antidote to poison ivy.
 Leaf infusion can be used to treat hemorrhoids.
 Fresh common plantain leaves applied on wounds will help draw out the pus, and soaked seeds can be eaten for a laxative effect.

 Where to find Common Plantain:

-Common Plantain is often seen as a weed, you have most likely seen in grow through gravel in sidewalk cracks and near homes.
-In the wild its often found in abandoned and overgrown fields where vegetation is low lying.
+Common Plantain is often seen as a weed, you have most likely seen it grow through gravel in sidewalk cracks and near homes.
+In the wild its often found in abandoned and overgrown fields where vegetation is low-lying.

 Red Clover (Trifolium pratense)